Full Name: John Morgan Quinn III

 - Buffalo Bills 2007

-Fun Fact: There has been only 3 people that have played in the NFL and also competed in the Winter Olympics (Herschel Walker, Jeremy Bloom and Johnny Quinn)
+Fun Fact: Only three people have played in the NFL and competed in the Winter Olympics (Herschel Walker, Jeremy Bloom and Johnny Quinn)

 Johnny Quinn attended McKinney High School in McKinney, Texas and was a student and a standout in football and track.
 In football, as a senior, he lead the state of Texas in receptions with 80, finished second in receiving touchdowns with 15, and third in receiving yards with 1,106.
 He was a Class 5A first team All-District selection, a Class 5A second team All-Metroplex selection, and a Class 5A first team All-State selection.
 In track, he was a three-year letterman and regional qualifier in the triple jump and 200-meter dash.